Vonng/pigsty/docs/INSTALL.md

 |    Grafana    | 3000 |  `g.pigsty`  | Grafana Dashboard Home   |  [`demo.pigsty.cc`](http://demo.pigsty.cc) |
 |  Prometheus   | 9090 |  `p.pigsty`  | Prometheus Web UI        |  [`p.pigsty.cc`](http://p.pigsty.cc) |

-You can configure public domain names for these infra services, or just using local static DNS records & resolver. e.g. write records to `/etc/hosts` and access via DNS.
+You can configure public domain names for these infra services or just use local static DNS records & resolver. e.g., write records to `/etc/hosts` and access via DNS.

-If [`nginx_sslmode`](PARAM#nginx_sslmode) is set to `enabled` or `enforced`, you can trust self-signed ca: `files/pki/ca/ca.crt` to use https in your browser.
+If [`nginx_sslmode`](PARAM#nginx_sslmode) is set to `enabled` or `enforced`, you can trust self-signed ca: `files/pki/ca/ca.crt` to use `https` in your browser.

 ```
 http://g.pigsty ️-> http://10.10.10.10:80 (nginx) -> http://10.10.10.10:3000 (grafana)